karastift/erzaehler/README.md

   />
 </p>

+> This project was created for the [Kotlin Multiplatform Contest](https://kotlinconf.com/contest/).

 erzaehler is a small visual‑novel generator to help you practice a language.
 Provide a topic (or let the app suggest one), choose a language and level, and watch a short scene play out with generated voiceover.
 Each story is created on the fly, so every run is a little different.